SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 ``RecipeIngredient`` also defines a convenience initializer, ``init(name: String)``, which is used to create a ``RecipeIngredient`` instance by name alone.
-This convenience initializer assumes a quantity of ``1`` for any ``RecipeIngredient`` instance that is created without an explicit quantity.
+This convenience initializer assumes a quantity of ``1`` for any ``RecipeIngredient`` instance that's created without an explicit quantity.
 The definition of this convenience initializer makes ``RecipeIngredient`` instances quicker and more convenient to create, and avoids code duplication when creating